 |Bitfinex Professional Trading Exchange||Cryptocurrency||USD, EUR, GBP, JPY||164 cryptocurrencies|

-If you have a family member, relative, or friend overseas that you need to constantly wire money, cryptocurrency may be the best way to go!
-It’s quick and easy, and involves only a simple process.
+If you have a family member, relative, or friend overseas that you need to constantly wire money to, cryptocurrency may be the best way to go!
+It’s quick and easy and involves only a simple process.
 But if you don’t find crypto fitting to your needs, there are plenty of other international money transfer options for you!